albertodev01/equations/README.md

   - Complex number, using the `Complex` type;
   - Fractions, using the `Fraction` and `MixedFraction` types.

-This package is entirely null safe and it's build on top of the latest Dart version.
+This package is entirely null safe and it's built on top of the latest Dart version.
 There is a demo, built with Flutter, that shows an example on how this library can be used (especially for numerical analysis apps) :rocket:

 <p align="center"><img src="https://raw.githubusercontent.com/albertodev01/equations/master/assets/circle_logo.svg" alt="Equation Solver logo" width="55" height="55" /></p>
 <p align="center"><a href="https://albertodev01.github.io/equations/">Equation Solver - Flutter web demo</a></p>

 The source code of the above website can be found at `example/flutter_example`.
-In the following lines, you'll find an overview of the various types in this package and their APIs; make sure to visit the [pub.dev documentation](https://pub.dev/documentation/equations/latest/) for details about methods signatures and docstring comments.
+Visit the official [pub.dev documentation](https://pub.dev/documentation/equations/latest/) for details about methods signatures and inline documentation.

 ---